 Is it the intent to develop this document jointly with another organization?
 No

-Additional Explanatory Notes: 5.2.b LC systems are expected to adhere to regulation and standards such as IEC 62471:2006-"Photobiological safety of lamps and lamp systems" as well as ITU-T G.664 - "Optical Safety Procedures and Requirements for Optical Transmission Systems", IEC 60825-1:2014 – “Safety of laser products – Part 1: Equipment classification and requirements.” and others.
-In addition, LC systems are expected to not create additional electromagnetic interference in accordance with national regulation standards.
+Additional Explanatory Notes: 5.2.b IEEE Std 802.11bb-2023™ systems are expected to adhere to regulation and standards such as IEC 62471:2006-"Photobiological safety of lamps and lamp systems" as well as ITU-T G.664 - "Optical Safety Procedures and Requirements for Optical Transmission Systems", IEC 60825-1:2014 – “Safety of laser products – Part 1: Equipment classification and requirements.” and others.
+In addition, IEEE Std 802.11bb-2023™ systems are expected to not create additional electromagnetic interference in accordance with national regulation standards.